Harry Potter and the Deathly Hallows – Part 2: Plot

 Harry views Snape's memory in the Pensieve: Snape and Harry's mother Lily were childhood friends; he was also in love with her, but she fell for Harry's father James, whom Snape despised for his arrogance and for bullying him.
 Harry also learns Snape attempted to protect Lily by pleading with Dumbledore to hide the Potters.
-Following her death, Snape worked with Albus Dumbledore as a double agent among the Death Eaters, to protect Harry from Voldemort.
-Harry also learns that Dumbledore was dying and planned for Snape to kill him, and that Snape conjured the Patronus doe that led Harry to Gryffindor's sword.
+Following her death, Snape worked with Dumbledore as a double agent among the Death Eaters, including agreeing to kill him.
+Harry sees Snape conjure the Patronus doe that led Harry to Gryffindor's sword.
 Harry also learns that he inadvertently became a Horcrux when Voldemort's curse originally failed to kill him; Voldemort must now kill Harry to destroy the soul shard within him.
 Using the Resurrection Stone that had been stored in the Golden Snitch bequeathed to him, Harry sees the spirits of his parents, Sirius Black, and Remus.
 They comfort him before he returns to Voldemort in the Forbidden Forest.
 Voldemort casts the Killing Curse upon Harry, who awakens in limbo.
-Dumbledore's spirit meets him and explains that Harry is now free of the link to Voldemort, and can choose to return to his body or move on.
+Dumbledore's spirit meets him and explains that Harry is now free of the link to Voldemort and can choose to return to his body or move on.

 Voldemort returns with Harry's apparently dead body and demands Hogwarts surrender.
 As Neville takes the Sword of Gryffindor from the Sorting Hat, Harry reveals he is alive, and the Malfoys abandon Voldemort along with many other Death Eaters.
 Molly Weasley kills Bellatrix in the Great Hall, and Neville beheads Nagini, destroying the last Horcrux.
 Harry defeats Voldemort when his Expelliarmus deflects Voldemort's Killing Curse back at him.
-After the battle, Harry explains to Ron and Hermione that Voldemort never commanded the Elder Wand; it recognised him as its true master after disarming Draco, who had previously disarmed Dumbledore.
+After the battle, Harry explains to Ron and Hermione that Voldemort never commanded the Elder Wand; it recognised him as its true master after disarming Draco, who had disarmed Dumbledore before he was killed by Snape.
 Instead of claiming the Elder Wand, Harry chooses to destroy it.

-Nineteen years later, Harry and Ginny Weasley, now married, watch as their youngest son leaves on the train at King's Cross to Hogwarts alongside Ron, Hermione, and their two children.
+Nineteen years later, Harry, Ginny Weasley, Ron, Hermione, and Draco watch as their children depart on the train at King's Cross for Hogwarts.